-The ML-assisted labelling plugin, for example, enables active learning techniques in Dataiku DSS.
+The ML-assisted labelling plugin, for example, enables active learning techniques in Dataiku.
 One component of this plugin is a scenario trigger to automate the rebuilding of a model that assists in determining which sample is labeled next.
 Another component is a scenario step to compute metrics on the unlabeled data.

 What was once custom code now has a visual interface that anyone can use.